mouadnechchad/FaceNet-for-Face-Recognition/README.md

 # FaceNet-for-Face-Recognition
 I have implemented the FaceNet pretrained model for building a face recognition system.

+Currently, I'm working on realtime recognition, but the current version *face_recognition_realtime.py* also works.

 ## Dataset
 I have collected 5 facial images for each person the system will recognize.